Eligibility criteria

 Judges will be looking for evidence of innovation and a sense of distinctiveness that adds to an event’s appeal to the visitor.
 Please also provide evidence of the profile this brings to the local community and the contribution the event makes to Lancashire.

-“…a permanently established excursion destination, a primary purpose of which is to allow access for entertainment, interest, or education and can include places of worship; rather than being primarily a retail outlet or a venue for sporting, theatrical, or film performances.
+“…a permanently established excursion destination, a primary purpose of which is to allow access for entertainment, interest or education and can include places of worship; not primarily a retail or food service outlet or a venue for sporting, theatrical or film performances.rather than being primarily a retail outlet or a venue for sporting, theatrical, or film performances.
 It must be open to the public, with or without prior booking, for published periods each year, and should be capable of attracting day visitors or tourists as well as local residents.”

 • Attracts 75,000 visitors or fewer per year or employs 10 or fewer full-time equivalent members of staff